tdc-legislative/ruby_quiz/rkg_README.md

 shows usage info.

-Defaults uses 'words' file given, slice length of 4 and output file names as described in directions.
+Defaults are 'words' file given, slice length of 4 and output file names as described in directions.

 Assumptions/Commentary